The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/west-hills-ca-22940-van-owen-st.md

 latitudeLongitude = ["34.19079197","-118.6285017"]
 +++

-***22940 Van Owen St, Store #461*** is a Chuck E. Cheese that opened on June 23, 1992, as a corporate location with a Road Stage which is still open to this day with the {{< wiki-link "CEC 2.0 Remodel Program" >}} It is located in the Fallbrook Center Shopping Center.
+***22940 Van Owen St, Store #461*** is a Chuck E. Cheese that opened on June 23, 1992, as a corporate location with a Road Stage which is still open to this day with the [CEC 2.0 Remodel Program] It is located in the Fallbrook Center Shopping Center.

 ## History

 West Hills opened on June 23rd, 1992 as a corporate-owned location.
 West Hills opened with the 1988 Remodel including the CU decor, the ball pit, the Blue and White awnings above the salad bar, the checkers around and outside the store, and the Road Stage.
 Around the mid-late 1990s, they replaced the logo with Coach Chuck and removed older 90's decor for newer decor, the Blue and White awnings, some checkers around the store, and the removal of the ball pit for SkyTubes.
-West Hills remained like this until in 2006, when they received the {{< wiki-link "CEC 2000's Remodel Program" >}} which involved the removal of the showroom walls, removing older decor for newer decor, new booths, relocating the stage, &amp; adding purple walls.
+West Hills remained like this until in 2006, when they received the [CEC 2000's Remodel Program] which involved the removal of the showroom walls, removing older decor for newer decor, new booths, relocating the stage, &amp; adding purple walls.
 West Hills still remains like this.
-On February 12, 2024, the store would start its {{< wiki-link "CEC 2.0 Remodel Program" >}}, removing the Road Stage on the same day, which is how the location currently stands as of today.
+On February 12, 2024, the store would start its [CEC 2.0 Remodel Program], removing the Road Stage on the same day, which is how the location currently stands as of today.

 ## Stages